 With this in mind we aim to:

-- Work with centres to ensure best practices on safeguarding;
+Work with members of the network to ensure best practices on safeguarding;

-- Ensure the provision of a safe environment compliant with safeguarding best practices in all cases where our staff, board members, volunteers, etc. may come into contact with any individual that has been involved with the online centres network and/or our projects, services and online materials, who might be classified as vulnerable at that stage.
+Ensure the provision of a safe environment compliant with safeguarding best practices in all cases where our staff, board members, volunteers, etc. may come into contact with any individual that has been involved with the National Digital Inclusion Network and/or our projects, services and online materials, who might be classified as vulnerable at that stage.

 Ensuring a safe environment

-The Online Centres will be responsible for ensuring a safe environment for all their employees, volunteers and learners.
-All employees and volunteers at the online centres must be able to demonstrate an understanding of their responsibilities surrounding safeguarding.
+Members of the National Digital Inclusion Network will be responsible for ensuring a safe environment for all their employees, volunteers, learners, visitors..
+All employees and volunteers at the organisation must be able to demonstrate an understanding of their responsibilities surrounding safeguarding.
 We can encourage and support this via sharing good practice.